noaa-ocs-hydrography/BlueTopo/README.md

 In addition to BlueTopo, modeling data is available.
 You may target modeling data using the target argument.
 The primary difference between the two is the vertical datum.
 Modeling data is on a low water datum.

-## Known Issues

-You may encounter errors if you fetch tiles in the S3 bucket while they are actively being updated by the NBS.

 ## Authors

 -   Glen Rice (NOAA), <ocs.nbs@noaa.gov>

 -   Tashi Geleg (Lynker / NOAA), <ocs.nbs@noaa.gov>

 ## License